 Long gone are the days when you have to second-guess your IG success (phewf for that).
-Whether you’re curious to know when to post or wonder which stories perform best, Instagram Insights will help to develop a strategy that makes deciding what to share easy-breezy.
+Whether you’re curious to know when to post or wonder which Stories perform best, Instagram Insights will help to develop a strategy that makes deciding what to share easy-breezy.

-Because let’s be real: engagement matters.
+Let’s be real: engagement matters.
 With the all-mighty algorithm dictating which posts surface on your followers’ feed, it’s time to get geeky.
 Rather than being boring, the stats will save you time as well as stress, ramp up your engagement and attract new followers.
 Sounds sweet, right?
 Right.

 In this lesson, we’ll focus on how to use Instagram Insights with the hope of empowering you to regularly dive into the data and keep you at the top of your (Insta)game.
 Ready to roll?
 Let’s do this!